-Dr. Harris Shaikh and his team at Nova Spine & Pain Centers take an all-encompassing approach to treating varieties of pain through a multitude of procedures and treatment options.
+Dr. Harris Shaikh and his team of pain management doctors at Nova Spine & Pain Centers take an all-encompassing approach to treating varieties of pain through a multitude of procedures and treatment options.
 This range of options is enabled by Dr. Shaikh’s unique qualifications.
 He is triple-board certified by the American Board of Anesthesiology – Pain Medicine, American Board of Anesthesiology (ABA) and American Board of Internal Medicine (ABIM).

 He is triple-board certified by the American Board of Anesthesiology – Pain Medicine, American Board of Anesthesiology (ABA) and American Board of Internal Medicine (ABIM).